 Plate tectonic theory explains how the earth’s crust is divided into separate plates that have moved around.
 This theory tells us that South America spent a long time isolated from all other continents.
 After it separated from Africa, it was connected to Antarctica up until about 55 million years ago.
 After it separated from Antarctica, it spent about 50 million years in isolation before volcanic activity produced the Central American land bridge between North and South America just 3 million years ago.
 This connection of the Americas allowed from something that has been termed the Great American Interchange.
 This was a migrations of animals from North America into South America and vice versa

 Prior to this interchange, there is no evidence of large mammalian carnivores in South America.
-There do not appear to have been any bears, cats or canines (like wolves) in South America before three million years ago.
-Being isolated from the rest of the Earth and the mammals there evolved in isolation.
-Without many other mammalian competitors for resources, and predation by very different carnivores, ungulates and marsupials diversified in South America.
+There were no bears, cats or canines (like wolves) in South America before three million years ago.
+Being isolated from the rest of the Earth the mammals there evolved in isolation.
+Without many other mammalian competitors for resources, and predation by very different carnivores, ungulates and marsupials greatly diversified in South America.
 These herbivores lived in a very different world with respect to the dangers they encountered.
 For example, they had to contend with a family a huge flightless birds called the “terror” birds of South America.
 I’ve written about these in the past (When Flightless Birds Rules the Land: The “Terror” Birds of the New World).
 Some species of terror birds became so large that they could have become the top predators themselves, though there is still debate in the literature about the behavior of these amazing birds.
 In addition to the terror birds there were huge crocodiles and a strange group of animals thought to be a sister group to marsupials that included carnivorous members.
 Some of these animals looked superficially like large saber tooth cats though not related to them.

 Ironically, almost every ungulate native to South America today seems to have come to South America in this interchange, while the many hundreds of species of ungulates that used to occupy the continent all went extinct.
 For example, the alpaca and llama, which are related to camels and we commonly associate with South America, originally lived in the central plains of North America and then migrated to South America.
 Later these animals and their relatives went extinct in North America during the Ice Age.